 Organized to fulfill a well-stated purpose with activities clearly related to that purpose

-Minimum of ten SOU students actively involved as members
+Minimum of seven SOU students actively involved as members

 Open to all students, faculty, staff, and community at large